-The costs of policies currently represent 9% (£112) of the household dual fuel (electricity and gas) bill – with around half of this cost funding policies that help deliver savings for those that need it most (through the Energy Company Obligation and the Warm Home Discount).
+The costs of policies currently represent 7 per cent (£89) of the household dual fuel (electricity and gas) bill – with around 3 per cent supporting policies that help deliver savings for those that need it most (through the Energy Company Obligation and the Warm Home Discount for example).
 This compares to wholesale energy costs which account for nearly half of the bill.

 Moreover, these policy costs do not take account of the energy savings that evidence shows policies are delivering.
-For example, a total of 2.4 million wall cavities, 4.9 million lofts and 88,000 solid walls have been insulated through Government schemes since April 2008.
-Evidence on actual energy consumption shows that these measures can deliver significant savings – from £25 to £270 or more per installation per year.
+For example, retro-fit cavity wall insulation has been installed in around 265,000 homes over the past 12 months and a cumulative total of 2.9 million cavities, 5.6 million lofts and 192,000 solid walls have been insulated through Government schemes since April 2008, the start of CERT.
+Evidence on actual energy consumption shows that these measures can deliver significant savings – from around £26 to £287 or more per installation per year.

-Accounting for energy efficiency savings delivered through government policies, the average impact of policies is estimated to be a net saving for households of around 5% in 2013, compared to what bills would have been if these policies had never been introduced
+Accounting for energy efficiency savings delivered through government policies, the average impact of policies is estimated to be a net saving for households of around 6 per cent (£90) in 2014, compared to what bills would have been if these policies had never been introduced.